So You Want to Learn Python (for Kids!)

 What is Python?

 If you are completely new to computer programming, you might be wondering what Python is.
 Python is a programming language.
 Programming languages are simply a special way of giving computers sets of instructions to execute.
 You are probably familiar with some of the most common programming languages like Java or PHP.
 Learning Python is becoming more and more popular and Python was recently listed as one of the top 10 programming languages to know in 2018.
+In fact, that’s why teaching Python programming for kids has become so popular.
+Python is a programming language that provides real skills for the future.
 It is used to develop software and apps in a variety of settings.
 Many computer programmers enjoy using python because it is easy to read and accessible even to beginners.

-Why is Python a Great Choice for Beginners?
+Why is Python a Great Choice for Kids?

+Is Python easy to learn?
+Yes!
 The commands and syntax (rules for how code must be laid out) in Python are relatively simple compared to some other programming languages.
-Another feature, to which we will be returning to time and time again and we build our abilities in learning Python, is that Python has a wide range of libraries that we can import whenever we need a particular feature.
-This modular feature keeps Python flexible and also lets you use others’ libraries to help strengthen your own development projects.
+This makes Python for kids easy to get started, even with no experience coding.
+Another great feature when looking to design python exercises for kids is that Python has a wide range of libraries that we can import whenever we need a particular feature.
+This modular feature keeps Python flexible and also lets you use others’ libraries to easily build some interesting (and fun!) initial projects.

-How Can I Help My Kids to Learn Python?
+How Can I Help My Kids Learn Python?

 Whether you are a teacher or parent, getting kids started learning Python is simple.
-Today we will be going over a simple lesson plan to get kids started using Python.
+Today we will be going over some simple python tutorials for kids that will make getting started learning Python for kids super easy.
 In today’s Python lesson, we are going to be reviewing very simple programming commands so that you and your students can get familiar with how Python works, and how we can eventually use this program to develop fun games and projects for kids.

 Today we are going to be exploring and learning about the following coding concepts: